·Research

 The third surface is the model's reasoning, where it is observable.
 We decompose this into two sub-surfaces because they have radically different properties.

 Latent state (residual-stream activations).
 With white-box access to the model, a monitor can read the activations hRdh_\ell \in \mathbb{R}^d at any layer \ell and any token position.
 These activations are the model's internal state.
 They encode information that the model has not necessarily verbalized, including, as Fraser-Taliente et al. ([3]) demonstrate explicitly, beliefs that the model holds about its situation but does not articulate.
-The activation stream is more causally proximate to the computation than the verbalized chain of thought, because it is the substrate on which the computation actually happens.
-This proximity should not be confused with direct faithfulness: any monitor observes the latent state through fallible interpretive instruments such as linear probes, sparse autoencoders, or natural language autoencoders, each of which introduces its own error.
-Anthropic's own work on NLAs explicitly notes that the resulting explanations can hallucinate, and that claims about internal reasoning are harder to verify than claims about transcript content ([3]).
-The latent state is therefore more causally proximate than the verbalized output, but still interpreted through instruments that can fail.
+This signal is available only to a monitor with access to the inference runtime.

 Inference stackL₁L₂L₃L_ℓOuth_ℓ ∈ ℝᵈsampled tokensLatent stateread directly off the residual streamLinear probeSparse autoencoderNL autoencoderhigher-fidelity · interpreted · white-box onlyChain of thoughta sample of the output distribution